mo-talha/AI-Email-Reply-Extension/readme.md

 4. **Seamless Integration:** Integrates seamlessly into the email composition workflow, providing a convenient and user-friendly experience.

 **Requirements**
-- Check requirements.txt or pip install requirements.txt
+- Check requirements.txt or pip install requirements.txt in PythonBackend folder.

 **How it Works:**
 **The extension folder:**